AndroDumb/MurasakiOS/README.md

 # types of versions

 ```
-MurasakiOS L (maybe it will be added in the future)
+MurasakiOS S/L (maybe it will be added in the future)
 ```

 ```